-Co-pays for certain specialty medications will be set to the maximum available manufacturer co-pay assistance.
-These co-pays will be paid by the manufacturer after the participant applies for co-pay assistance.
+Co-payments for certain specialty medications will be set to the maximum available manufacturer co-pay assistance.
+These co-payments will be paid by the manufacturer after the participant applies for co-pay assistance and will not apply toward the Maximum Out-of-Pocket limit.